 We make clarified butter to remove the milk solids, which are what burn when cooking with high heat.
 Keep a jar in the fridge to use for pan frying, or to drizzle over veggies, rice and, of course, seafood! —Taste of Home Test Kitchen

 Total TimePrep/Total Time: 20 min.

 - In a small heavy saucepan, melt butter over low heat.
 Simmer until solids separate from fat, about 10 minutes, but do not allow butter to brown.
 Remove from heat; skim and discard surface foam.

 - Slowly pour clear yellow liquid through a fine-mesh strainer into a bowl.
-Store in an airtight container in the refrigerator for up to three months or in the freezer for up to six months.
+Store in an airtight container in the refrigerator for up to 3 months or in the freezer for up to 6 months.

 Editor's Note: If you don't have a fine mesh-strainer, butter can be strained through any strainer lined with cheesecloth.

 Nutrition Facts1 tablespoon: 130 calories, 14g fat (9g saturated fat), 40mg cholesterol, 0 sodium, 0 carbohydrate (0 sugars, 0 fiber), 0 protein.

 Originally published as Clarified Butter in Simple & Delicious December/January 2017

 Follow along as we show you how to make these fantastic recipes from our archive.